LochStudios/yourlinks.click/README.md

 - **Custom Subdomains**: Each user gets their own subdomain (username.yourlinks.click)
 - **Custom Domains**: Users can use their own domains (mydomain.com/link)
 - **Link Management**: Create and manage personalized links through dashboard
+- **Link Categories**: Organize links into custom categories with colors and icons
 - **Analytics**: Track clicks and performance metrics
 - **User Dashboard**: Manage your links in a clean interface
 - **MySQL Database**: Robust data storage with proper relationships